NikkaLuna/Android_Vacation_Planner_App/README.md

-# Modernizing Travel Agency's Legacy Back-End with Android and Room Framework

-## SCENARIO

-The Android Vacation Planner App simplifies the process of planning your vacations and associated excursions, ensuring that all your vacation details are saved and available for future reference.
+# ANDROID VACATION PLANNER APP

+The Android Vacation Planner App saves all your vacation details, making them available to you for reference anytime you need them.
+Using the Android Vacation Planner App, you can create vacations, update them anytime you make changes, and delete them if your plans change.
+Add as many vacations as you need.

 ## FEATURES: